-All pupils receive detailed subject reports once a year via Parentapp - Years 12, 13 and 14 in January and Years 8, 9, 10 and 11 in June.
+All pupils receive detailed subject reports once a year via School Gateway - Years 12, 13 and 14 in January, Year 11 in March and Years 8, 9, 10 in June.
 These are based on continuous assessment which occurs in all subjects and may include classwork, homework and class tests as well as examination results.